stormalf/porth/README.md

     LOOP: keyword to close the loop
     COMMENTS : are ignored by the compiler 3 possible comments allowed for now : //, #.
     MEM: keyword to push the address of the beginning of the memory onto the stack
+    @ or @8: operator loads value from the memory 1 byte
+    $ or $8: operator stores value to the memory 1 byte
+    @16: operator loads value from the memory 2 bytes
+    $16: operator stores value to the memory 2 bytes
+    @32: operator loads value from the memory 4 bytes
+    $32: operator stores value to the memory 4 bytes
-    @: operator loads value from the memory
+    @64: operator loads value from the memory 8 bytes
-    $: operator stores value to the memory
+    $64: operator stores value to the memory 8 bytes
     2DUP: keyword to duplicate the top 2 values of the stack
     SWAP: keyword to swap the top 2 values of the stack
     DROP: keyword to drop the top value of the stack